 - Honors placement is dependent upon student interest and teacher recommendation. - Towards the end of each school year, teachers are asked to identify potential students for honors placement in the upcoming year.
-Families are then given the choice to enroll in honors courses based on the teacher's recommendation. - Honors courses cover the SAME content as the grade level course, but have additional projects added to fulfill the requirements of Honors credit. - Once students are enrolled in honors courses, they are committed to completing all assignments for the course, and the final grade will reflect the student's work throughout the semester. - Students will NOT be allowed to drop down to the regular course after committing to honors course requirements. - Administration may review honors student progress periodically and restrict students who are not in good academic standing from taking further honors or AP courses - AP courses use a 5-point scale.
-Honors courses use a 4.5-point scale.
+Families are then given the choice to enroll in honors courses based on the teacher's recommendation. - Honors courses cover the SAME content as the grade level but have additional projects added to fulfill the Honors credit requirements. - Once students are enrolled in honors courses, they are committed to completing all assignments for the course, and the final grade will reflect the student's work throughout the semester. - Students will NOT be allowed to drop down to the regular course after committing to honors course requirements. - Administration may review honors student progress periodically and restrict students who are not in good academic standing from taking further honors or AP courses - AP and Dual Enrollment courses use a 1.0 added value with a 5-point scale.
+Honors courses use a 0.5 added value with a 4.5-point scale.